tze-min/arosea/README.md

 Repository of scripts written for AROSEA's projects.

-## mordecai-geoparser-on-windows
+## disaster-visualisation

+Includes
+* EDA of input disaster records downloaded from EM-DAT (Region = Asia, Year = 2000 to 2021)
-Geoparsed locations of disaster record data into long-lat coordinates, to be plotted on a map.
+* Geoparsed locations of disaster record data into long-lat coordinates, to be plotted on a map.
 Input and output data included.